brainsum/tieto_base/README.md

 ## Build

 You need [Node.js](https://nodejs.org/en/) for theme development.
-After you have `node` and `npm` in your Terminal:
+After you have `node` and `npm` and `gulp` in your Terminal run `npm install` to install dependencies.

-1. Run `npm install`
+### Assets

-2. Run `gulp` for single compile of assets.
+1. Run `gulp` for single compile of assets.
-3. Run `gulp --production` for preparing assets for production (minification, bundling, etc.)
+2. Run `gulp --production` for preparing assets for production (minification, bundling, etc.)
-4. Run `gulp watch` for watching on file changes, i.e. when developing stuff.
+3. Run `gulp watch` for watching on file changes, i.e. when developing stuff.

+### KSS Styleguide

+1. Run `gulp kss` for single compile of the styleguide.
+(A directory named styleguide will be created in the root folder)
+2. Run `gulp kss:watch` for watching on file changes.

 ## Links